Skip to content

 • The migration report lists every observability site found, classified per §1 (observer-off-box / observer-local / behaviour-modifying / misclassified-handler-body) with file/line.

-• Each rewrite shows: the v1 site, the v2 target shape (A / B / C), the framework defaults composed (sensitive guard, walker defaults), the floor-checklist drops applied, the dropped-count signal added.
+• Each rewrite shows: the v1 site, the production-survivability classification (must-survive vs dev-only), the v2 target shape (0 / A / B / C), the framework defaults composed (sensitive guard, walker defaults — or the frame-sink projection for Shape 0), the floor-checklist drops applied, the dropped-count signal added.

 • The "schema-annotation follow-ons" section lists every sensitive-key + schema-slot pair the agent found, with a per-slot proposal of {:sensitive? true} and the rationale (which observability site walked it).